 The Science Media Centre works to improve the quality, depth and breadth of coverage of science-related issues in the New Zealand media.
-Below is an overview of our work and opportunities for collaboration with communications officers on science-related content.
+Below is an overview of our work and opportunities for collaboration with media and communications advisors on science-related content.

 Through our Expert Reaction and Q&A alert emails, we provide journalists with timely quotes, commentary and insightful analysis from across the research sector.
-We encourage you to get in touch with ideas and suggestions for researchers we can approach for comment on relevant topics for the media.
-We respond to queries on a daily basis from all types of New Zealand media — contact us to suggest researchers for our expert database.
+We encourage you to read our expert selection policy and get in touch with ideas and suggestions for researchers we can approach for comment on relevant topics for the media.

 We operate Scimex — an online portal for embargoed science research news for registered journalists — in collaboration with the Australian Science Media Centre

 The Scimex Newsfeed contains a range of materials to make reporting on upcoming stories easier, including multimedia, scientific papers, contact details for researchers and media releases from multiple institutions, all available in one central location.

 We have agreements with major research journal publishers to upload materials under embargo; these are only visible to journalists registered and approved for a Scimex account.

 You can register for Scimex as a media officer and upload your own research-related news at no charge, or we’re happy to assist by uploading materials you send us.